 Our History

-In March 2009, more than fifty of the world’s leading Tibetan Buddhist teachers, translators, academics, and patrons gathered to discuss more than 230,000 pages of the Tibetan Buddhist canon.
-Over five days, they concluded that up to 95 percent of it still only existed in Classical Tibetan.
+In March 2009, more than fifty leading Tibetan Buddhist teachers, translators, and scholars gathered to discuss the 230,000 pages of the Tibetan Buddhist canon.
+Over five days, they found that up to 95 percent of it still existed only in classical Tibetan, restricting access for global academic inquiry and limiting the ability of millions of curious individuals from engaging directly with the words of the Buddha.

 Conference Gallery